Maine Divorce Procedures

 The Defendant is allotted 20 days to make an appearance in the court or file a written answer in the court.
 Along with the answer, the Defendant has to right to append a counterclaim.
 The counterclaim can be considered as a complaint for divorce filed the Defendant.

-If the divorce case involves children, then, in the first month of the case, the divorcing partners have to arrange a meeting with the CMO (Case Management Officer).
-The intention of the CMO is to ensure that a Temporary Order has been set.
-If the divorcing partners agree with each other regarding this Order, then, setting this Order is done at the first conference.
-In case there is disagreement between the partners, then, a hearing date is planned.
-Moreover, if a hearing is inevitable, then, the divorce partners must remain present at mediation.
+If the divorce case involves children then in the first month of the case, the divorcing partners have to arrange a meeting with the CMO (Case Management Officer), in order to ensure that a Temporary Order has been set.
+If the divorcing partners agree with each other regarding the Order, then the order is set at the first conference.
+In case there is disagreement between the partners, a hearing date is planned.
+Moreover, if a hearing is inevitable, then the divorce partners must remain present during mediation.

 The marital affairs of the divorcing partners till the culmination of the divorce are decided by the temporary court order.
 This order deals with the following points.